The Colossal Squid Is Real and Our Oceans Just Got a Whole Lot Creepier

 Other Deep-Sea Mysteries That Still Boggle the Mind

 While the colossal squid steals the headlines, it's far from the only "what the heck?" lurking beneath the waves.
-The deep sea is basically Earth's final frontier, and it’s packed with oddities:
+The deep sea is basically Earth's final frontier, and it’s packed with oddities that star in my nightmares more than I’d care to admit.

-Bioluminescent creatures: These glow-in-the-dark marvels aren't just beautiful, they’re survivalists, using light for hunting, hiding, and finding mates in the inky darkness.
+Bioluminescent creatures are sometimes found at depths that could crush human lungs.
+These glow-in-the-dark marvels aren't just beautiful, they’re survivalists, using light for hunting, hiding, and finding mates in the inky darkness.

-Abyssal gigantism: For some reason, many deep-sea creatures are freakishly large.
-Giant isopods (basically nightmare roly-polies), enormous amphipods, and yes, colossal squids.
+Abyssal gigantism is the term for that phenomenon that for some reason, many deep-sea creatures are freakishly large.
+Giant isopods (basically nightmare roly-polies), enormous amphipods, and even our famous colossal squids.

-Hydrothermal vent ecosystems: Entire communities of life thrive around boiling underwater vents, completely independent of sunlight.
+Hydrothermal vent ecosystems are also kind of creepy, which is where entire communities of life thrive around boiling underwater vents, completely independent of sunlight.
 Talk about rewriting the rules of biology.

 Every time scientists send a submersible down to explore, they find new species…often things that look more like aliens than Earthlings.